ProjectOpenLaunch/OpenLaunch/.github/ISSUE_TEMPLATE/error_report.md

 ---
 name: Error Report
-about: If you met an error , but you dont know anything about it, use this template.
+about: If you had met an error , and you dont know anything about it, use this template.
 title: "[Error Report]"
 labels: help wanted
 assignees: ''